 The MCH component of SURE-P comprises supply and demand components.
 The supply component aimed to broaden access to maternity services and improve health outcomes through infrastructure upgrade, supply of medical and surgical consumables and increased number of midwives, community health extension workers and village health workers.

-The demand component aimed to

-through providing conditional transfers to pregnant women to register at a included focused postnatal care for immun Selected facilities were gr [1].
+The demand component aimed to stimulate the uptake of MCH services through providing conditional cash transfers to pregnant women to register at a pr included focused postnatal care for immuni Selected facilities were gr [1].
 Outputs from the Management Informatio nationwide.